jamesquinlan/dsc-techstack/topics/chmod.md

 ## Assignment Exercises

-This assignment covers the basics of using chmod to set file and directory permissions.
+This assignment covers using chmod to set file and directory permissions.
 Remember to use chmod carefully, as modifying permissions can have significant security implications.
 Good luck with your chmod practice!

 1. Open a terminal window and navigate to a directory containing one or more files.